 Never painted in oils before?
 This painting class is for the basic beginner or those who desire a refresher course after a long break from painting.
 You will learn to see well, simplify the visual world into basic shapes, values, and color.
 This class will allow students to feel confident in their ability to start a painting on their own. *ALL MATERIALS PROVIDED

 Archive for the ‘Calendar’ Category

 Learn how to “throw” on the potter’s wheel!
 Create vases, bowls, pots, and more.
 This class is for the true beginners who have always wanted to try their hand at the wheel.
-Experienced and approachable instructor Kristen Martin will help you learn the skills it takes to throw a successful piece of pottery.
+Experienced and approachable instructor Erin White will help you learn the skills it takes to throw a successful piece of pottery.
 Surface decoration techniques will also be discussed.
 This is a fun, hands-on class for any enthusiastic beginner, and can be repeated to better improve your skills.
-NO CLASS 11/15.

 In this 4 week class, students will learn safe techniques to make a “Comfort Bird” and a “Dala Horse.”
 Roughouts or blanks for each project will be provided by the instructor.
 The course will also cover the methods needed to achieve and keep a sharp edge on your knife as well as the nature of wood itself as a medium for carving.
 You will also learn the rudiments of finishing to give your projects a polished look you can be proud of.

 Class limited to eight students.
 There will be a $10 material fee payable to the instructor.

 This one-day class is designed to give a hands-on learning experience to all ages and all levels of experience.
 The instructor will work with participants in a step-by-step process to start and complete one vessel in the 3-hour class period.
 All pieces created must be left for firing.
 Once complete, students have the option to pick them up the work or utilize them in the Basic Glazing class.